 Several buildings on this small stretch of land are adorned with mascaron ornaments – stone carvings that depict the faces of persons from foreign lands (including Africa), representations of the Greek god of Sea, Neptune, and likenesses of owners and their families.
 A panel that presents a brief history of the merchants stands on the south side of the island.

 Paris to Nantes is only 2 hours 15 minutes by TGV high-speed train.
 The city is clean and easy to navigate.
 The people are friendly.
 The château, where the museum is located, is a pleasant five-minute walk from the train station.

 The memorial is three tram stops on line 1 from the château.
 A walk between the château and the memorial takes roughly one-half hour.

-A visit to Nantes to see the pertinent sites of the history of the slave trade (the Museum of the History of Nantes, the panels, and the memorial) is a day-trip from Paris.
+A visit to Nantes to see the pertinent sites of the history of the slave trade (the Museum of the History of Nantes, the panels, and the memorial) is a day trip or weekend getaway from Paris.

 Share Your Insights with SoulOfAmericaLogin to Post.
 Create SoulOfAmerica login or use your Google or Facebook login.